signal/agathon/README.md

     > bundle install

 If you haven't, tests will complain about not being able to find a gem.
+The integration tests assume Agathon is using SimpleDB and seeds data directly to AWS. **TODO**: make `SDB_DOMAIN` configurable so you don't overwrite production data during integration testing.

 Then, to run the integration tests:

     > rake test

 Just type that.
-It assumes you are running

-* An instance of `agathon` at `http://localhost:8080/agathon`
+It assumes you are running an instance of Agathon at `http://localhost:8094`

 #### Running tests against an ad-hoc environment